Detecting Twenty-thousand Classes using Image-level Supervision: Introduction

 \section{Introduction}

 Object detection consists of two sub-problems - finding the object (localization) and naming it (classification).
 Traditional methods tightly couple these two sub-problems and thus rely on box labels for all classes.
-Despite many data collection efforts, detection datasets~\cite{lin2014microsoft,gupta2019lvis,shao2019objects365,kuznetsova2020open} are much smaller in overall size and object classes (vocabulary) than image classification datasets~\cite{deng2009imagenet}.
-For example, the recent \lvis{} detection dataset~\cite{gupta2019lvis} has 1000+ classes with 120K images; OpenImages~\cite{kuznetsova2020open} has 1.8M images for 500 classes.
-Moreover, not all classes contain sufficient annotations to train a robust detector (see \reffig{teaser:lvis-det}).
-In classification, even the ten-year-old ImageNet dataset~\cite{deng2009imagenet} has 21K classes and 14M images (\reffig{teaser:stats}).
+Despite many data collection efforts, detection datasets~\cite{lin2014microsoft,gupta2019lvis,shao2019objects365,kuznetsova2020open} are much smaller in overall size and vocabularies than classification datasets~\cite{deng2009imagenet}.
+For example, the recent \lvis{} detection dataset~\cite{gupta2019lvis} has 1000+ classes with 120K images; OpenImages~\cite{kuznetsova2020open} has 500 classes in 1.8M images.
+Moreover, not all classes contain sufficient annotations to train a robust detector (see \reffig{teaser} Top).
+In classification, even the ten-year-old ImageNet~\cite{deng2009imagenet} has 21K classes and 14M images (\reffig{teaser} Bottom).

 In this paper, we propose \textbf{Det}ector with \textbf{i}mage \textbf{c}lasses (\OURS) that uses image-level supervision in addition to detection supervision.
 We observe that the localization and classification sub-problems can be decoupled.
 Modern region proposal networks already localize many `new' objects using existing detection supervision.
 Thus, we focus on the classification sub-problem and use image-level labels to train the classifier and broaden the vocabulary of the detector.
-We propose a simple classification loss that applies the image-level supervision to the proposal with the largest spatial size, and do not supervise other outputs for image-labeled data.
-This is easy to implement and massively expands the detector’s vocabulary.
+We propose a simple classification loss that applies the image-level supervision to the proposal with the largest size, and do not supervise other outputs for image-labeled data.
+This is easy to implement and massively expands the vocabulary.